maryana-reznychenko/TodoList-assignment-main/README.md

+*This is a separate copy from the group project if I want to do my experiments.

 # Taskify app

 A Web app that helps create and manage everyday tasks.
 Login and pasword are requaired in case to have acces to the tasks.